Phantom5800/PhantomGamesBot/README.md

 In order to fill out the `.env`, you'll need to register as a [Twitch developer](https://dev.twitch.tv/console/apps/create) and create an application, this will get you a client id.
 Then [generate an oauth token](https://twitchapps.com/tmi/) and you'll be good to go for running the bot locally.

-# Spam Protection

-## Link Protection
-The bot will automatically delete messages containing links from users that are not moderators, vips, or subscribers.

 # Spam Propagation
 The bot supports automatically posting nonsense based on messages it has read from twitch chat in the past.
 While chat logging is enabled, all twitch chat messages are logged to a text file.
 The next time the bot is restarted, it will generate a markov chain based on the current data set.
 These messages can be set to post automatically in chat on a timer using the `.env` configs.